MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 A [package identity](/uwp/schemas/appxpackage/uapmanifestschema/element-identity) is a logical construct, uniquely identifying a package.
 The identity has 5 parts:

-- **Name:** This is an arbitrary name chosen by the app developer.
+- **Name:** This is a name chosen by the app developer.
 The Microsoft Store enforces uniqueness of all app names across all app developers within the Store, but names are not guaranteed to be unique in the general ecosystem.
 - **Version:** Version number of the package.
 The app developer can choose arbitrary version numbers but must ensure version numbers increase with updates.
 - **Architecture:** The processor architecture being targeted by the package.
 The same app can be built targeting different processor architectures, with each build residing in its own package.
-- **ResourceId:** Arbitrary string chosen by the app developer to uniquely identify resource packages, for example different languages or different display scales.
-All resource packages are architecture-neutral.
-For bundles, the **ResourceId** is always "~".
+- **ResourceId:** A string chosen by the app developer to uniquely identify resource packages, for example different languages or different display scales.
+Resource packages are typically architecture-neutral.
+For bundles, the **ResourceId** is always `~`.
 - **Publisher:** The app developer's subject name as identified by their signing certificate.
 This is theoretically unique for each app developer, because reputable certification authorities use unique real-world names and identities to populate the certificate's subject name field.

 This construct is sometimes referred to as the _5-part tuple_.

+> [!NOTE]
+> [Unsigned packages](/windows/msix/package/unsigned-package) (1) still require a **Publisher**, (2) the **Publisher** must contain the Unsigned marker (OID.2.25.311729368913984317654407730594956997722=1), (3) the Unsigned marker _must_ be the last field in the **Publisher** string, and (4) there is no certificate or signing for an Unsigned package.

 ### Package identity fields limits